ttoohey/yadah/packages/data-manager/readme.md

-# yadah/service-manager
+# yadah/data-manager

-Provides the core service manager logic for configuring an application's data layer subsystems, and creating "service classes" to provide a standard way for front-ends to interact with data.
+Provides logic for configuring an application's data layer, and creating "service classes" to provide a standard way for front-ends to interact with subsystems.

 ## Usage